Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/README.md

 This product is Copyright (c) 2023 A. Mohan and J. Peeples.
 All rights reserved.

-## <a name="CitingLacunarity"></a>Citing Lacunarity Pooling Layers for Plant Image Texture Analysis
+## <a name="CitingLacunarity"></a>Citing Lacunarity Pooling Layers for Plant Image Classification using Texture Analysis

 If you use the code, please cite the following reference using the following entry.

 **Plain Text:**

-A. Mohan and J. Peeples, “Lacunarity Pooling Layers for Plant Image Texture Analysis”, Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 2024, in Press.
+A. Mohan and J. Peeples, “Lacunarity Pooling Layers for Plant Image Classification using Texture Analysis”, Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, 2024, in Press.

 **BibTex:**
 ```
 @inproceedings{mohan2024lacunarity,
-  title={Lacunarity Pooling Layers for Plant Image Texture Analysis},
+  title={Lacunarity Pooling Layers for Plant Image Classification using Texture Analysis},
   author={Mohan, Akshatha and Peeples, Joshua},
   booktitle={2024 Agriculture-vision IEEE/CVF CVPR 2024},
   pages={950-953},